bnkd/exceldataframework/README.md

 # Working of the Script

-This Python script allows to take data from a csv, and get the corresponding equating from another csv and store it in a new csv file.
+This Python script allows to take data from a CSV, and get the corresponding equating from another CSV and store it in a new CSV file.

 # Demonstration

-Let's Say there is a CSV file with Coloumns:- items & Selling_price  named as consumer.csv and another CSV named as backend.csv with Coloumns items , cost_price, HSN code , Tax Slab , Supplier.
+Let's Say there is a CSV file with Coloumns:- items & Selling_price  named as consumer.csv and another CSV named as backend.csv with Coloumns items, cost_price, HSN code, Tax Slab, Supplier.

 <img width="339" alt="Screenshot 2024-05-13 at 8 07 29 PM" src="https://github.com/bnkd/exceldataframework/assets/107197651/31ddaebc-8b6d-4886-87c3-c7719000a6cc">